microsoft/BotFramework-WebChat/samples/migration/README.md

-# Sample -  Getting started with Web Chat CDN
+# Sample -  Migrating Web Chat from v3 to v4

-> This is a great sample for first-time Web Chat users.

 A simple web page with a maximized and full-featured Web Chat embed from a CDN.
-This includes Adaptive Cards, Cognitive Services, and Markdown-It dependencies.
+This shows the steps on how to migrate from a v3 Web Chat to v4.

+> Note: This sample is __unrelated__ to the version of **Bot Framework** that the bot is using.
+This sample makes changes from the v3 Web Chat samples to ultimately match the [full-bundle CDN sample](./../full-bundle/README.md).

 # Test out the hosted sample

 - [Try out MockBot](https://microsoft.github.io/BotFramework-WebChat/full-bundle)
+> Although there are two separate samples, one named `full-bundle` and the other named `migration`, the end-result html is exactly the same.
+Therefore, the `migration` sample links to the same `full-bundle` bot.

 # How to run locally

 - Fork this repository
-- Navigate to `/Your-Local-WebChat/samples/full-bundle` in command line
+- Navigate to `/Your-Local-WebChat/samples/migration` in command line
-- Run `npx serve` in the full-bundle directory
+- Run `npx serve` in the migration directory
 - Browse to [http://localhost:5000/](http://localhost:5000/)

 # Things to try out